Catalog Description

 Reading Assignments

-1. Students will read Linda Nochlin's "Why Have There Been No Great Women Artists?" and discuss in groups why that is a powerful question to ask and how it influences our study of Women in Art.
-2. After reading a lecture about the male gaze and gender ideals, the student will track down an advertisement that they feel represents contemporary gender ideals.
+1. Students will read Linda Nochlin's "Why Have There Been No Great Women Artists?" and discuss in groups why that is a powerful question to ask and how it influences our study of women in art.
+2. After reading a lecture about the male gaze and gender ideologies, the student will track down an advertisement that they feel represents contemporary gender ideologies.
 Posting the image to their student blog, they will analyze the advertisement for ideals and any sense of the male gaze.

 Writing, Problem Solving or Performance

-1. Students will do a library scavenger hunt to learn how to access, find and critically interpret information in print, from the library databases and from the Internet.
-2. Students will develop a work project using PowerPoint or creating a web or a simple Word Document.
-The project will include text and images of a specific topic assigned by the instructor.
+1. Students will do a library scavenger hunt to learn how to access, find and critically interpret information in print, from the library databases and from the internet.
+2. Students will develop a presentation on a woman artist not covered in class.
+The presentation will present four artworks and provide brief analysis of their career and work using the intersectional feminism.

 Other (Term projects, research papers, portfolios, etc.)